bluecraank/open-signage/README.md

 # This app is usable on any system, on any browser
 - Your monitor only need a webbrowser
 - Use Raspberry, Windows, FireTV, SmartTV or anything which has a browser with javascript
+- Not supported: Raspberry Zero 2W, Raspberry Pi 2B
+- Memory amount depends on amount of slides, i recommend at least 1GB

 # Usage
-- Export PowerPoint as PDF and upload document
+- Export Presentation as PDF and upload document
 - Background processing starts and generates images from each page
 - Create and register monitor
 - Assign presentation to monitor